Rob’s evidence in Parliament ensures your voice is heard27 June 2020

 Rob Martinez tells MPs about the impact of delays to urgent treatment

-You might recognise Rob from our recent Right on Time campaign.
-He’s been waiting for a joint replacement since October and shared his story as part of our work to fix joint replacement waiting times.
+Rob has been waiting for a joint replacement since October and shared his story as part of our work to fix joint replacement waiting times.

 We were so excited when he finally got a date for his operation in April.
 But, when COVID-19 hit, his operation was cancelled.
 As he said during his evidence.